+An AP that transmits an HE NDP Announcement frame shall set the RA field of the frame to the broadcast address when the frame includes more than one STA Info field, otherwise the AP shall set the RA field to the MAC address of the HE beamformee.

+An HE beamformer that transmits an HE NDP Announcement frame to an HE beamformee that is an AP, mesh STA or STA that is a member of an IBSS, shall include one STA Info field in the HE NDP Announcement frame and shall set the AID11 field in the STA Info field of the frame to 0.
+An HE beamformer that transmits an HE NDP Announcement frame to one or more HE non-AP STA beamformee shall set the AID11 field in each STA Info field to the 11 LSBs of the AID of the non-AP STA to which the STA Info field is addressed to.
+An HE NDP Announcement frame shall not include more than one STA Info fields that have the same value in the AID11 subfield. (#7637, 7818, 9300)

-If the HE NDP Announcement frame includes more than one STA Info field, the RA field of the HE NDP Announcement frame shall be set to the broadcast address, otherwise it shall be set to the MAC address of the STA whose AID is included in the STA Info field.
-The HE NDP Announcement frame shall indicate the Ng, codebook and Nc to be used by the intended receiver STAs for the generation of HE compressed beamforming feedback report except when the HE NDP Announcement frame contains only one STA Info field.
-When the HE NDP Announcement frame contains only one STA Info field, then the Ng, codebook and Nc to be used for the generation of the HE compressed beamforming feedback report shall be determined by the recipient of the NDP Announcement frame.
+The HE NDP Announcement frame shall indicate the Ng, codebook and Nc to be used by each receiver STA for the generation of the HE compressed beamforming feedback except when the HE NDP Announcement frame contains only one STA Info field in which case the Ng, codebook and Nc to be used for the generation of the HE compressed beamforming feedback shall be determined by the recipient of the HE NDP Announcement frame.

-An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field shall transmit a Beamforming Report Poll Trigger frame a SIFS after the HE NDP to retrieve HE compressed beamforming feedback from the intended HE beamformees in the same TXOP.
-The HE beamformer may subsequently send additional Beamforming Report Poll Trigger frames a SIFS after receiving the HE compressed beamforming feedback to retrieve a subset of the feedbacks in the same TXOP.
+An HE beamformer that transmits an HE NDP Announcement frame with more than one STA Info field shall transmit a BRP Trigger frame a SIFS after the HE NDP to solicit HE compressed beamforming feedback from the intended HE beamformees in the same TXOP.
+The HE beamformer may send additional BRP Trigger frames to solicit a subset of the HE compressed beamforming feedback in the same TXOP as shown in Figure 27.7.

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 6010, 9301, 9302, 9304, 10151):

-An HE beamformer that sets the Feedback Type subfield of a STA Info field to MU shall set the Nc Index field to a value less than or equal to the minimum of:
+An HE beamformer that transmits an HE NDP Announcement frame and sets the Feedback Type And Ng subfield of a STA Info field to indicate MU(#10151) shall set the Nc field of the STA Info field to a value less than or equal to the minimum of:

-The maximum number of supported spatial streams according to the corresponding HE beamformee's Rx HE-MCS Map subfield in the supported HE-MCS and NSS set field
+The maximum number of supported spatial streams according to the corresponding HE beamformee's Rx HE-MCS Map For b subfield, b in {<=80 MHz, 160 MHz, 80+80 MHz} in the Supported HE-MCS And NSS Set field of the HE Capabilities element sent by the HE beamformee (#9301, 9302)

-The maximum number of supported spatial streams according to the Rx NSS subfield value in the operating mode field of the most recently received Operating Mode Notification frame or the Operating Mode Notification element with the Rx NSS Type subfield equal to 0 for the corresponding HE beamformee
+The maximum number of supported spatial streams according to the Rx NSS subfield value in the most recently received Operating Mode Notification frame, Operating Mode Notification element with the Rx NSS Type subfield equal to 0, or OM Control field sent by the corresponding HE beamformee (see 27.8 (Operating mode indication) (#9304)

-The maximum number of supported spatial streams according to the Rx NSS subfield value in the most recently received frame that carried a Received Operating Mode Indication subfield (see 27.8 (Operating mode indication)).
+(#6010)

 The maximum Nc indicated by the Max Nc subfield in the HE PHY Capabilities Information field of the HE Capabilities element sent by the HE beamformee.(#8676, #Ed)